What is Visual Arts about?

 Submissions should consist of student-generated visual information.

-Students will produce eight (minimum) to ten (maximum) A3 pages, or digital equivalent, of visual and written research related to Aotearoa New Zealand's Māori foundations, another cultural context, and their different visual aspects.
+Students will produce eight (minimum) to ten (maximum) A3 pages, or digital equivalent, of visual and written research related to Aotearoa New Zealand’s Māori context, another cultural context, and their different visual aspects.

-Submissions may be presented by the student in a range of forms, including:
+Submissions may be presented by the student in a range of forms.
+Examples include:

 - annotated visual information